satya-arjunan/visocyteold/Plugins/StreamLinesRepresentation/README.md

 * Number Of Particles: Number of simulated particles in the flow.
 * Max Time To Live: Maximum number of iteration a particle is followed before it dies.
-The solid color and line width can be changed using default ParaView UI widgets.
+The solid color and line width can be changed using default Visocyte UI widgets.

 Note that pqStreamLinesAnimationManager class observes all pqRenderView.
 When a rendering on such a view is finished, it checks all existing representations